-- Undergraduate degree: In Engineering, Architecture, or a closely-related discipline, from a recognized institution. - Graduate Record Examination (GRE®): A minimum of 148 is required in the quantitative section.
-The Engineering Admissions Committee will also take into consideration the sub-scores in the other portions of the GRE® to assess the candidates aptitude strengths and weaknesses. - A minimum of three years of work experience as a field or design engineer is recommended.
-Students with fewer than three years of documented work experience will be evaluated on a case-by-case basis by the Engineering Admissions Committee. - Students lacking the following courses or their equivalent in their undergraduate studies may be required to take undergraduate-level equivalent courses at AUD prior to enrolling in certain graduate courses: ENGG 255 Engineering Design and Economics - ENGG 300 Probability and Statistics in Engineering - ECVL 420 Construction Engineering and Management
+- Undergraduate degree: In Engineering, Architecture, or a closely-related discipline, from a recognized institution. - Graduate Record Examination (GRE[®]): A minimum of 148 is required in the quantitative section.
+The Engineering Admissions Committee will also take into consideration the sub-scores in the other portions of the GRE[®] to assess the candidates aptitude strengths and weaknesses.
+Test takers should authorize ETS to make scores available on the university EDM (ETS Data Manager) verification link.
+GRE code is 7493. - A minimum of three years of work experience as a field or design engineer is recommended.
+Students with fewer than three years of documented work experience will be evaluated on a case-by-case basis by the Engineering Admissions Committee. - Students lacking the following courses or their equivalent in their undergraduate studies may be required to take undergraduate-level equivalent courses at AUD prior to enrolling in certain graduate courses: ENGG 255 - Engineering Design and Economics

+ENGG 300 - Probability and Statistics in Engineering

+ECVL 420 - Construction Engineering and Management

 Students who have not taken the above courses at the undergraduate level but have acquired the requisite knowledge in the corresponding areas through continuing education, MOOCs, work experience, or other means may submit a request for a waiver along with supporting evidence for consideration by the M.S.C.M.
-Committee.